Masroor Jahan

 Begum Masroor Jahan (8 July 1938 – 22 September 2019) was an Indian novelist and short-story writer in the Urdu language.
 For her contributions to literature, she was awarded the Uttar Pradesh Urdu Akademi Awards in 2010 and 2015, and the Hindustan Times Women's Award in 2017.

 Life

-Masroor Jahan (née Khayal) was born in Lucknow in a literary household.
+Masroor Jahan (née Khayal) was born in Lucknow to a literary household.
 Her grandfather, Mehdi Hasan Nasiri Lakhnavi, was a poet and translator, and her father, Hussein Khayal Lakhnavi, was a poet and educator.
 She was unable to complete her formal education.
 When sixteen years old, she was given in marriage to Syed Murtaza Ali Khan.

 Jahan suffered several losses, including two brothers, and a son predeceased her.
 She died of a brain stroke in Lucknow on 22 September 2019.